The monodromy of families of subvarieties on abelian varieties: Introduction

 \subsection{Acknowledgments}

-We would like to thank Daniele Agostini, Benjamin Bakker, Yohan Brunebarbe, Marco D'Addezio, and Olivier Debarre for helpful comments.
+We would like to thank Daniele Agostini, Benjamin Bakker, Yohan Brunebarbe, Marco D'Addezio, Olivier Debarre and the referees for their helpful comments.
 A.J. gratefully acknowledges support by the IHES where part of this work was completed.
 T.K. was supported by the DFG research grant Kr 4663/2-1.
-C.L. was supported by the DFG research grant Le 3093/3-2 and by the SMWK research grant SAXAG.
+C.L. was supported by the DFG research grants Le 3093/3-2 and Le 3093/5-1 and by the SMWK research grant SAXAG.
 M.M. was supported by ANR grant ANR-18-CE40-0017.